What is Intellectual Property Right or IPR?

 Copyright (or author’s right) is a legal term used to describe the rights that creators have over their literary and artistic works.
 Works covered by copyright range from books, music, paintings, sculpture, and films, to computer programs, databases, advertisements, maps, and technical drawings.

 Copyright protection extends only to expressions, and not to ideas, procedures, methods of operation or mathematical concepts as such.
 Copyright may or may not be available for a number of objects such as titles, slogans, or logos, depending on whether they contain sufficient authorship.
+If someone feels like their copyright has been infringed then they may turn to specialized lawyers such as Dhillonlaw.com or a similar firm, so they can help make a case and get the issue sorted legally.

 What is a patent?